JapaneseJLPT

 I hear a strange noise.

-Tōku kara ashioto ga suru.
+Tōku kara hito no koe ga suru.

-I hear footsteps from afar.
+I hear people's voices from afar.

 34